 Resources Needed Funding for development and implementation of the first-year experience if determined necessary.
 Objective 1.2 Student Satisfaction: Increase student satisfaction with a variety of experiences at GBC.
-Owner: Institutional Research 1.2.1 Increase the percentage of GBC students who believe GBC has contributed to their personal and professional development by meeting their educational goals.
-Status Indicators A. 80% percent of graduate survey respondents will be satisfied with their GBC educational ex B. Each academic department will create and deliver at least one student-facing personal or produced development opportunity annually. • Results A. Of the 97 respondents to the graduate survey, 94% were satisfied or very satisfied with their total educational experience at GBC.
+Owner: 1.2.1 Increase the percentage of GBC students who believe GBC has contributed Status Institutional to their personal and professional development by meeting their Research educational goals.
+Indicators A. 80% percent of graduate survey respondents will be satisfied with their GBC education onal experience.
+B. Each academic department will create and deliver at least one student-facing person al or professional development opportunity annually.
+Results A. Of the 97 respondents to the graduate survey, 94% were satisfied or very satisfied w ith their total educational experience at GBC.
 (Attachment C: Graduate Survey) This indicator was met.
 B. Each department did create and deliver one student-facing personal or professional development.
 Please see attached documentation.
 (Attachment D: Department Professional Development List) This indicator was met.
 Action Plan 1.2.1(A) indicator was met.
 Action steps for 2024-25: Create a plan to increase participation in the graduate survey (currently 23%).
 1.2.1(B) indicator was met.
 Action steps for 2024-25: Align personal or professional development opportunities for students to the GBC strategic plan.
-Create a form to collect data that helps to identify opportunities for continuous improvement (attendance, interest in subject, alignment to strategic plan, what did students learn according to the outcomes of the session).
-Resources Needed No additional resources needed.
-Owner: Institutional Research 1.2.2 Measure student job placement and solicit feedback from employers for their satisfaction with a GBC education.
-Status Indicators 75% percent of graduate survey respondents who are seeking employment are in a position education discipline one year after graduation.
-75% of employers are satisfied with GBC's academic education according to the employer s
+Create a form to collect data that helps to identify opportunities for continuous imp rovement (attendance, interest in subject, alignment to strategic plan, what did students learn according to the outcomes of the session).
+Resources This indicator was met, so no additional resources needed at this time.
+Needed Owner: 1.2.2 Measure student job placement and solicit feedback from employers for Status Institutional their satisfaction with a GBC education.
+Research 750/ pagent of anoducto company accordants who are policing and a series are in a Lacition valetad to their Indicators • 75% percent of graduate survey respondents who are seeking employment are in a producation discipling one year after graduation JOSILION related to their education discipline one year after graduation. lovor curvov 75% of employers are satisfied with GBC's academic education according to the employer survey.